bwoo14/2420_week11_Lab/README.md

   <br>\<ip-address\> = the ip-address of the backup server
   <br>\<destination\> = the location on the backup server you want to save the backup file to
   ![](images/rsync_command.png)
   - Running this command checks to see if the backup server is accessible using rsync.
-If the command was successful, the backup server should contain the test backup directory you created in the specified file path.
+If the command was successful, the backup server should contain the test backup directory you created in the specified file path on your backup server.
 - Run the command `vim backup-script` in your home directory
 - Write the shebang (`#!/bin/bash`) at the top of the file then paste in rsync command that you previously ran.
 It should look like this except containing the information for your server and ssh key.
 ![](images/trsync.png)